Textures

 Projection Mapping

-Projection mapping is the process of projecting an image.
+Projection mapping is the process of projecting an image onto a surface.
 It can be accomplished by making another camera to act as a projector, then passing the projector's view projection matrix to the shader program so that the surface's position can be determined from the point of view of both the viewer and the projector.
-For example:

 #version 300 es